Farrah Abraham Is Missing From The ‘Teen Mom OG’ Trailer, Was She Fired?

 As viewers may recall, Maci Bookout also temporarily quit the show due to her issues with Farrah Abraham.

-Years ago, when the show returned after a long hiatus, it was first reported that Lowell, Portwood and Bookout would be the only stars returning for new episodes.
+Years ago, when the show returned after a long hiatus, it was first reported that Lowell, Portwood, and Bookout would be the only stars returning for new episodes.
 However, after filming began, Farrah Abraham returned — much to her co-stars’ dismay.
 Although Portwood and Lowell continued on with the series, Bookout told producers she was done and demanded they leave her home.

 Ultimately, Bookout chose to return to the show but claimed she did not want her son Bentley to be featured on a show that also featured someone who had starred in a sex tape.

-Despite the fight between Farrah Abraham and her co-stars, Danielsen continued on to Radar Online and revealed that she has no ill well for any of the other women.
+Despite the fight between Farrah Abraham and her co-stars, Danielsen continued on to Radar Online and revealed that she has no ill feelings for any of the other women.

 “I have nothing against any of them,” Danielsen said.
 “I just think Amber has amazing talents.
 She’s a smart, smart woman.
 She’s going to do some great things in her life.
 I have nothing negative to say about Catelynn or Maci either.”

 Farrah Abraham may not be involved in the Teen Mom OG trailer, but her daughter, 7-year-old Sophia, is seen briefly in the clip.
-As for her boyfriend, Simon Saran, he wasn’t seen in the trailer either but because of their on and off relationship, fans shouldn’t be surprised to see him pop up on the series.
+As for her boyfriend, Simon Saran, he wasn’t seen in the trailer either but because of their on-and-off relationship, fans shouldn’t be surprised to see him pop up on the series.

 While Farrah Abraham and Simon Saran’s current relationship status is unknown, he did recently speak of their relationship on Twitter.
 After a fan asked Saran if he and Farrah Abraham were still involved in a romance, Saran replied, “Sometimes.”